Braver Angels: Collaborations

 Braver Angels has pursued collaboration with other organizations geared to civic discourse.
-Notably, it set up the "Braver Network" that lists dozens of organizations who are loosely affiliated.
+Notably, it set up the "Braver Network", which lists dozens of loosely affiliated organizations.
 The network is co-chaired by Bridge USA, Institute for Local Government, and StoryCorps.
 For example, StoryCorps lists the Braver Angels' 1:1 conversations among its One Small Step recommendations.

-The American Council of Trustees and Alumni (ACTA) has sponsored about 200 Brave Angels debates on more than 75 college campuses, on many topics, with support from Braver angels and BridgeUSA.
+The American Council of Trustees and Alumni (ACTA) has sponsored about 200 Braver Angels debates on more than 75 college campuses, on many topics, with support from Braver Angels and BridgeUSA.
 At the local level, Braver Angels developed alliances and interest groups, including a music community, a film club, a book club, technology lab, equality caucus, and faith caucus.

 On occasion, media organizations have explicitly supported workshops, such as the USA Today Ohio Network publicizing Braver Angels workshop after the 2020 elections.

 In another collaboration, Braver Angels adapted its "Skills for Bridging the Divide" workshop for a national climate advocacy organization.
-After a pilot run, Braver Angels ran 8 workshops for 403 participants, done online through Zoom.
-According to an evaluation of this effort, the participants reported that, by large margin, they improved their ability to set a constructive tone, in difficult conversations, and to "listen to people on the other side in a way that they felt heard."
-However, the evaluation conceded that the demographic of participants was not representative, i.e., older, female, white, and liberal.
-Furthermore, the study did not examine conversations with political conservatives or those who disputed climate change solution.
+After a pilot run, Braver Angels ran eight online workshops for 403 participants.
+The participants said that, by a large margin, they improved their ability to set a constructive tone in difficult conversations and to "listen to people on the other side in a way that they felt heard."
+But it was conceded that the participants' demographics were not representative, i.e., older, female, white, and liberal, and conversations with political conservatives or those who disputed climate change solution were not studied.

 Political engagement

 Braver Angels defines itself a "nonpartisan group whose mission is to study and strengthen civil society" with a focus on reducing polarization.
 Within this scope, its "Braver Politics" activities include skill workshops for candidates and elected officials, candidate debates, "neighborhood conversations," and "town halls" with political candidates.
 It also offers its flagship Red/Blue workshops for elected officials or their staff.

-For example, Braver Angels ran workshops for mayors in Minnesota, county commissioners in North Carolina, election day officials in New Hampshire, and with 60 members of the U.S. House of Representatives "Problem Solving Caucus."
+For example, Braver Angels ran workshops for mayors in Minnesota, county commissioners in North Carolina, election day officials in New Hampshire, and 60 members of the U.S. House of Representatives "Problem Solving Caucus."

 Braver Angels provides its own certificate for its skills workshops for elected officials.